mesh-dell/Chat-app1/README.md

 # Chat app
-Simple chat app using email and password using firebase authenticator and kotlin
+Simple chat app using email and password using firebase authenticator and kotlin,recycler view widget